apache/maven-site/content/markdown/faq-unoffical.md

 ### How do I install the package generated by the assembly plugin to be installed in the local repository?

 Use the assembly plugin goal {{assembly:attach}} to install the generated package into the local repository.
-However, this feature is still in SVN.
 Please see [Guide to Testing Development Plugins](http://maven.apache.org/guides/development/guide-testing-development-plugins.html) for more info on how to use it.